Achievable logoAchievable logo

 Growth and physiology of prokaryotic cells

-Bacteria reproduce through binary fission, an asexual reproduction method where the DNA is duplicated and the replicated copies segregate as the cell elongates, eliminating the need for spindle fibers.
+Bacteria reproduce through binary fission, an asexual process in which the DNA is duplicated and the copies segregate as the cell elongates.
+This division does not require spindle fibers.

 Binary fission in prokaryotes showing DNA replication, elongation, and septum formation